annaesvensson/yellow-help/1-en/contributing-guidelines.md

 Asking a question about layout files:

     Title: How do I show the correct date in layout files?

     Hello, I want to show the date a page was last updated, similar to what is shown on wiki pages.
-I am currently having some problems with the API, the generated HTML code always shows the date 1970-01-01.
+I am having some problems with the API, no matter what I do, the generated HTML code always shows the date 1970-01-01.
     Here is my layout file `system/layouts/default.html`:

     ```